voldikss/vim-floaterm/README.md

 #### **`g:floaterm_autoclose`**

 Type `bool`.
 If `v:true`, floaterm window will be deleted after job finished.
 Otherwise the window will keep unclosed with some messages like `[Process exited 0]` and you must type a key to close it.
+Only works in neovim.

 Default: `v:false`.